 Barcodes simplify the flow of goods and information from manufacturer to carrier, in the warehouse, in the hospital and in the store.
-Things can be done faster and the chance of a number being wrong is reduced when it is read with a scanner rather than being input manually.
+Things can be done faster and the chance of a number being wrong is reduced when it is read with a scanner rather than being entered manually.
 That the barcode is readable is a prerequisite for these flows to work.

 Tips for good readability and reliable scanning